nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Extension**

 * 1a.
-The given input is missing Name.
+The necessary details are missing from the given input.

     * 1a1.
 ResearchRoster shows an error message.